 For many of the world’s most successful enterprises, the mainframe matters more than ever.
 A 2019 Forrester study said 64 percent of enterprises will run more than half their business-critical applications on the mainframe, up from 57 percent in 2018.

 Additionally, 72 percent of customer-facing applications are either completely or mostly reliant on mainframe processing.
 So, the large corporation of 2020 will typically find a mainframe as its beating heart, but as we enter a new digital decade, the technology must be functionally relevant, dependable, and secure.
+What is a mainframe?

 The Modern Mainframe